MedShift/bigc/README.md

 ### Additional Functionality
 - Built-in retry handling:
   - `GET` requests are automatically retried for some server & network errors.
-- HTTP errors are transformed into exceptions, see `bigc/exceptions.py`
+- HTTP errors are transformed into exceptions, see `bigc/exceptions.py`.
-  - Error responses are parsed to provide `e.message` and `e.errors`
+  - Error responses are parsed to provide `e.message` and `e.errors`.

 ### Utilities